2003 Huludao murders: Manhunt

 The same day as the attack, Huludao Municipal Public Security Bureau formed an investigative committee, around 30 minutes after the crime was reported.
 Officers were dispatched to protect the remaining families of the victims, particularly the wife and children of Zhang Baohua.
 Police issued a Class A arrest warrant for Guo's capture and provided photos and a physical description of Guo to public channels for broadcast on television and radio, reprint in newspapers, and word of mouth.
 Security checks were arranged at bus stations, railway stations, and travel agencies in all six of Huludao's districts/counties.
 More than 1,000 police officers of Liaoning Provincial Public Security Bureau were involved in the manhunt.

 For four days, Guo travelled around Lianshan district by foot.
 On the evening of 19 February, Guo was first reported in a clinic in Beidi village near Gangtun, where he received a bandage for his hand.
 On 20 February, Guo received some food after begging at a house in Beigou village.
 In the early morning of 21 February, Guo broke into a home in Yangjiao Township, where he received food, a change of clothes and 30 yuan after threatening to kill the family of the homeowner.
 On the evening of 22 February, Guo went to a pesticide store run by an acquaintance in Huludao.
 After unsuccessfully begging for money, Huo stole a bottle of pesticide from the store and a bicycle outside before fleeing the city.
 Huludao police presumed that he would head for the province border to Hebei and alerted the public security bureaus in Anshan and Jinzhou.

 On 23 February, Guo was spotted at the train station of Shahe Town in Suizhong County.
-As police moved in to arrest Guo, he swallowed the poisonous pesticide on his person and died at the scene despite resucitation attempts.
+As police moved in to arrest Guo, he swallowed the poisonous pesticide on his person and died at the scene despite resuscitation attempts.